-The utility of stablecoins is very clear in the case of lending in DeFi platforms.
+The utility of stablecoins is very clear when lending in decentralized finance (DeFi) platforms.
 They serve as on-off ramps providing a frictionless flow between fiat (real money) and crypto.
-The total transacted amount of stablecoins in June amounts to over $590 billion.
+The total transacted amount of stablecoins in June 2022 amounts to over $590 billion.

 In developing countries, stablecoins are a hedge against hyperinflation.
 In bear markets, investors park their funds in stablecoins because they are less volatile than other cryptocurrencies.

-In countries with hyperinflation like Venezuela or Argentina, stablecoins are a great tool for preserving the actual value of the money that you send to your friends and family members.
+In countries with hyperinflation, like Venezuela, stablecoins are an excellent tool for preserving the actual value of the money you send to your friends and family.
 Having a crypto wallet that supports stablecoins gives you the advantage of lower transaction costs.
 Moreover, you can instantly send money safely and securely.

 Payroll & Invoicing

 Stablecoins can significantly reduce fees and transaction costs for businesses.
 This is especially advantageous for mom and pops shops that do not have enough resources, larger enterprises, and the end consumers.

 The different types of stablecoins

 Not all stablecoins are equal and thus it is essential to understand how they work.
 Theoretically, the stablecoin issuer holds the actual collateral on a one-to-one basis – in either a financial institution or a traditional bank.